tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Setting up the environment
 --------------------------

-As mentioned before, in Tudat(Py) the environment is defined using a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object.
+As mentioned before, in Tudat(Py) the physical environment is defined using a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object.
-This object contains all the bodies in the simulation, as well as the environment models that define the physical properties of these bodies.
+This object contains all the bodies in the simulation along with their physical properties of these bodies.
-In this case, we will define a central body (Earth) and a satellite.
+In this case, we will define only a central body (Earth) and a satellite.

-Tudat(Py) relies heavily on the SPICE toolkit [Acton1996]_ to retrieve ephemeris data and other planetary information for a number of default bodies.
+Tudat(Py) relies heavily on the `SPICE toolkit <https://naif.jpl.nasa.gov/naif/>`_ [Acton1996]_ to retrieve ephemeris data and other planetary information for a number of default bodies.
 Using the following command

 .. code-block:: python